 }

-• Try Block: The try block contains the code that you want to execute and that could throw an exception.
+Try Block: The try block contains the code you want to execute that could throw an exception.

-This code runs normally, but if an exception occurs within the try block, control of the program immediately transfers to the catch block (the remaining code in the try block would not execute).
+This code runs normally, but if an exception occurs inside thetryblock, program control is immediately transferred to thecatchblock (the remaining code in the try block would not be executed).Catch Block: The catch block runs only if an exception occurs inside the try block.

 This is useful for resource cleanup (like closing files or database connections, which must be done regardless of whether an error occurs).

-For the example, we will simply use dividing by zero, which is a disallowed operation that generates an error.
-It’s a very simple way to force throwing the exception for the example.
+For the example, we’ll simply use division by zero, which is a disallowed operation that generates an error.
+It’s a very simple way to force an exception for the example.

 // Example in C#